United States Under Secretary of State

-Under Secretary of State (U/S) is a title used by senior officials of the United States Department of State who rank above the Assistant Secretaries and below the Deputy Secretary.
+Under Secretary of State (U/S) is a title used by senior officials of the United States Department of State who rank above the assistant secretaries and below the deputy secretary.

-From 1919 to 1972, the Under Secretary was the second-ranking official at the Department of State (immediately beneath the United States Secretary of State), serving as the Secretary's principal deputy, chief assistant, and Acting Secretary in the event of the Secretary's absence.
-Prior second-ranking positions had been the Chief Clerk, the Assistant Secretary of State, and the Counselor.
-Prior to 1944, a number of offices in the Department reported directly to the Under Secretary.
-In July 1972, the position of Deputy Secretary superseded that of Under Secretary of State.
+From 1919 to 1972, the under secretary was the second-ranking official at the Department of State (immediately beneath the U.S. secretary of state), serving as the secretary's principal deputy, chief assistant, and acting secretary in the event of the secretary's absence.
+Prior second-ranking positions had been the chief clerk, the assistant secretary of state, and the counselor.
+Prior to 1944, a number of offices in the department reported directly to the under secretary.
+In July 1972, the position of deputy secretary superseded that of under secretary of state.

 The following is a list of current offices bearing the title of "Under Secretary of State":